Summary:

 Notice of Completion:

-The contractor will file a California Notice of Completion upon completion, which will shorten the mechanics' lien period for subcontractors and suppliers.
-If a notice of completion is not filed, contractors and suppliers have 90 days from completion to file a mechanics lien.
-If a notice is filed on time, during the 90 days, general contractors have only 60 days to file a lien, and suppliers and subcontractors have 30 days.
+The contractor will file a California Notice of Completion upon completion, which will shorten the mechanics’ lien period for subcontractors and suppliers.
+If a notice of completion is not filed, contractors and suppliers have 90 days from the date of completion to file a mechanics lien.
+If a notice is filed on time, within the 90 days, general contractors have only 60 days to file a lien, while suppliers and subcontractors have 30 days.

 Certificate Of Occupancy:

-A Certificate Of Occupancy must be filed based on the California Building Code and most other states.
+A Certificate of Occupancy must be filed in accordance with the California Building Code and the codes of most other states.
 The building or structure cannot be occupied without filing a Certificate of Occupancy.

 If all the above is professionally documented and analyzed, then this private money-lending business subset can be highly profitable for the loan broker and his private investors.
-Just to let you know, the oversight does not end when the loan funds but when the loan is paid off.
+Please note thatw, the oversight does not end when the paid-off funds arexhaustedff, burather t when the loan ifully s paid off.
 Constant vigilance is necessary.